Revant-Annam/RISC-V_vsd_AR_week3/Part3-Labs using OpenSTA/README.md

 #### **Objective**

-Find the worst-case (most negative) setup slack in the design.
+Find the worst-case hold and setup slack in the netlist (example1.v).

 #### **Commands to Enter**

-*(I will await your specific commands and output, but the sequence will look like this)*

 ```tcl
 # In the OpenSTA shell